Mkbelloli/ArtWatcher/Readme.md

 3. Copy Yolo files in base folder
 4. Copy the video in videos folder

+ATTENTION: in object tracker there is a os.add_dll_directory call necessary in current CUDA installation, please change it according your environment

 ### RUN
 To run this project follow these steps:
 1. run *UI server*: python object_tracker.py